St. Louis Gateway Mall: Civil Courts Building

-The pyramid roof on the top was designed to resemble the Mausoleum of Maussollos, which was one of the Seven Wonders of the Ancient World.
+The pyramid roof was designed to resemble the Mausoleum of Maussollos, which was one of the Seven Wonders of the Ancient World.
 It features 32 Ionic columns (8 on each side).
-Each of the columns have 6 fluted drums, and a cap, and are about 42 ft high, 51/2 feet in diameter.
-They are made of Indiana limestone.

-The roof is made of cast aluminum and is topped by two 12 ft high sphinx-like structures with the fleur-de-lis of St. Louis adorned on their chests.
-These creatures were sculpted by Cleveland sculptor, Steven A. Rebeck.
+Each column has 6 fluted drums, a cap, and are about 42 ft high, 51/2 feet in diameter and are made of Indiana limestone.
+The roof is made of cast aluminum and is topped by two 12 ft high sphinx-like sculptures with the fleur-de-lis of St. Louis adorned on their chests.
+The sphinxes were sculpted by Cleveland artist, Steven A. Rebeck.
+The building is frequently featured in the center of photos of the Gateway Arch from the Illinois side, as its location on the Mall is lined up in the middle directly behind the Old Courthouse.